DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 They're usually online, but some can be classroom based and some can be a mixture of both.

-Course lengths range from 8 to 28 weeks and are usually 25 hours per week.
-Your provider will decide which course length is appropriate, based on your gap in knowledge.
+Course lengths usually range from 8 to 28 weeks and are 25 hours per week.
+Your provider will decide which course length is appropriate based on your gap in knowledge.
 Different providers may offer different course lengths.

 You can also do a part-time SKE course and complete it over a longer period, or sometimes shorter.
 Your SKE provider will be able to discuss your options with you.